ZachFranzen/Everforest/README.md

 ## Editing

 In order to further edit Everforest to suit your personal needs, you must first download the [Visual Studio 2022 Theme Designer](https://marketplace.visualstudio.com/items?itemName=ms-madsk.ColorThemeDesigner) extension.
-Fork this project and edit to your hearts content!
+Second, fork this project and edit to your hearts content!